 A man in his late thirties, who can be quite courageous.
 A woman in her early forties, who can be quite naive.
 The story begins on a balcony.
 An abandoned dog is given a home.
 It’s a story about loneliness.
 Your character gets into a competition with another character

 There are a ton of different generators here, including one that writes a blurb for you!
 However, they do work a little differently than a lot of the other ones you’ll see on this list.
-In a strange sort of ad-lib way, the blurb generator asks for various nouns, verbs and adjectives (or it can be left to generate it’s own), and then it churns out a prompt using what those words.
+In a strange sort of ad-lib way, the blurb generator asks for various nouns, verbs and adjectives (or it can be left to generate its own), and then it churns out a prompt using those words.
 It might be perfect for sparking some ideas if you already have something in mind.
-Without your input, some of the generated blurbs are amusing to outright ridiculous, which might be just the kind of tone you want for your next short story or one-shot campaign with friends.
+Without your input, some of the generated blurbs are amusing to outright ridiculous (see the example prompt below), which might be just the kind of tone you want for your next short story or one-shot campaign with friends.

 In a hut there lived a backward, ugly troll named Sarah Gloop.
 Not a chubby feathery, spotty hut, filled with trousers and a wild smell, nor yet an important, sloppy, greasy hut with nothing in it to sit down on or to eat: it was a troll-hut, and that means shelter.